 If a citation is issued, the first offense is $250 and $500 for each additional offense.
-Same thing with Coral Springs, however, Coral Springs will travel outside of the city to issue the fine.
+The same thing with Coral Springs, however, Coral Springs will travel outside of the city to issue the fine.
 “The fine is placed on the person or business,” said Foster.

-Travel through all of these cities and you can bet they all get pounded with signs.
-The real test is which city’s code enforcement officers pick them up quicker and prevents the same company’s from coming back.
+Travel through all of these cities, and you can bet they all get pounded with signs.
+The real test is which city’s code enforcement officers pick them up quickly and prevents the same company’s from coming back.

-Our code officers work hard, and if they don’t have the staff to get these swept up on a daily basis, Tamarac looks like the sore thumb in Northwest Broward.
+Our code officers work hard, and if they don’t have the staff to get these swept up daily, Tamarac looks like the sore thumb in Northwest Broward.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.